 Taurine Quantities In Popular Cat Food

 I’ve researched popular cat foods and their taurine levels.
-You can see them in the tables below.
+You can see them in the table below.
 Serving sizes and subsequent taurine levels are based on our 4kg cat example from above.

 The foods are ranked from most taurine to least taurine per day.

 Red text indicates Taurine levels below the recommended 76 mg/day for our 4 kg cat.

 |Cat Food||Serving Size Per Day||Taurine (mg per kg)|